ruby-hyperloop/ruby-hyperloop.io/source/tools.html.md

 ### Puts is your friend

-Anywhere in your Reactrb code you can simply `puts any_value` which will display the contents of the value in the browser console.
+Anywhere in your HyperReact code you can simply `puts any_value` which will display the contents of the value in the browser console.
 This can help you understand React program flow as well as how data changes over time.

 ```ruby
 class Thing < React::Component::Base